reef-technologies/handbook/README.md

 # Configuring the environment

 Once you have installed the time-tracking app, it's time to prepare your environment.

+This guide will show how to set up a standard, secure environment for software development.

+It is not needed for recruitment assignments.

+It may be needed for later trial period assignments.
+Usually, it is mandatory, unless the trial period assignment is an open-source project and there is nothing to hide.
+If in doubt, ask the person who is giving you the task.

 ## 1. Create an encrypted volume (host machine)